apache/cordova-docs/doc/deploying-the-website.md

 ## Deploying

+### Automatic Deployment

+Commits to `master` automatically trigger a deployment of the site via Travis (see [.travis.yml](../.travis.yml)), which runs `buildAndDeploy.sh` that after `npm run-script build` commits the result to the SVN repository.

+NOTE: An automated build usually takes >30 minutes.

+### Manual Deployment

-This section requires basic knowledge of SVN.
+> This section requires basic knowledge of SVN.
 If you do not know how to use SVN, refer to [this tutorial][svn].

 To build the full website, run: